Meet Religious Life Staff

 Associate University Chaplain and Associate of Director Religious Life

 Gretchen Person, Associate University Chaplain and Associate Director of Religious Life, previously served as Director of Spiritual Life at DePauw University.
 She graduated with a Bachelor of Music degree from St. Olaf College, studied music in Copenhagen, Denmark, and worked at the International Church of Copenhagen.
 She began her M.Div. studies at Harvard University, graduated from Luther Seminary, and received the Master of Sacred Theology degree from Yale University.
+She received a certificate in Public Narrative from the Harvard University Kennedy School of Government in 2022.
 She has also studied at the Goethe Institute in Murnau, Germany, and at Valparaiso University.
 She completed internships in both the San Diego and San Francisco areas of California, and has served as a pastor of congregations in Minnesota, Iowa, Wisconsin and Tennessee.
 An ordained pastor in the Lutheran (ELCA) church, she has also served as a hospice and hospital chaplain and as Associate Campus Pastor of a private liberal arts college.
 Gretchen and her family enjoy sharing time with family and friends, travel, reading, and biking.

 The Rev. Rocky Major

 Assistant University Chaplain and Assistant Director of Religious Life